-If you stop and think about it, Disney movies teach valuable lessons about the power of encouragement, teamwork, and developing leadership skills.
+If you stop and think about it, Disney movies actually teach valuable lessons about the power of encouragement, teamwork and developing leadership skills.

 5 Disney Movies that exhibit leadership qualities and characteristics

 In this clip, Cinderella’s clan of critters joins forces to cheer up an overworked and under the weather Cinderella.
 Together they were able to flawlessly tailor a beautiful dress that enabled Cinderella to go to the ball and meet her prince.
 Because Cinderella is a kind and caring leader, her team is willing to go through hoops and bounds to make her happy.